mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

   ```

 Then we used the above code for 12 hours because of the sensor pre-heat and also waiting for R0 value to get stable.
-Value of R0 in fresh air was 37KΩ for our sensor which was required for the NH3 concentration estimation.
+Value of R0 in fresh air was 37KΩ for our sensor which was required for the NH3 sensor calibration.
+Then we continue working with the sensor using Rs/R0 with R0 as a constant value of 37KΩ.